franciscogmm/MovieSentimentNeuralNet/README.md

 Also, I'm only uploading my code.

+### Check this link out for the neural network that I optimized using genetic algorithms: https://github.com/franciscogmm/ImprovingNeuralNetsWithGeneticAlgorithms

 ## Problem Statement
 The purpose of this study is to determine if there is a correlation between the performance of trailers on YouTube and Hollywood movie sales.